holepunchto/pear-docs/readme.md

 Notable features include:

-* lower-level module provides direct access to the DHT for connecting peers using key pairs
+* Lower-level module provides direct access to the DHT for connecting peers using key pairs.

 ## Helpers